nautobot/nautobot-app-secrets-providers/README.md

 ## Installation

-The plugin is available as a Python package in PyPi and can be installed with pip:
+The plugin is available as a Python package in PyPI and can be installed with pip:

 ```no-highlight
 pip install nautobot-secrets-providers